|

 First Reunion for Descendants of Joe Ryan Family

-Ryan was represented at the first Ryan reunion at Lake Wappapella State Park
+(Bryant) Ryan was represented at the first Ryan reunion at Lake Wappapella

-in southeast Missouri.
-Forty-six family members came for the August 14 gathering.
+State Park in southeast Missouri.
+Forty-six family members came for the

 Activities included horseshoe-pitching, swimming, card playing, a marshmallow roast, singing, visiting among cousins, aunts, and uncles, and sharing genealogy research.
 A park pavilion was the scene of the noon potluck meal, and the next day, 16 members of the family enjoyed a float trip on the Current River out of Van Buren, Mo.